PyRepair/maniple/training-data/summarize-experiment/pandas/30/prompt_response_response_10.md

-The error in the provided code is due to the attempt to coerce boolean values into datetime objects, which is invalid.
-To fix this, the `try_convert_to_date` function needs to be adjusted to account for non-date values to avoid such conversion attempts.
-An efficient fix might be to check the type of the data before attempting to convert it to datetime objects, skipping the conversion entirely if the data is not a compatible type.
+The issue with the provided function `_try_convert_to_date` is that it does not properly handle the conversion of boolean values to datetime.
+As a result, it fails when attempting to parse a Series of boolean values.

+To fix this bug, the function needs to properly handle the conversion of boolean values to datetime.
+This can be achieved by checking the type of the input data and proceeding accordingly.
+Additionally, the logic for range checks needs to be updated to handle boolean values appropriately.

 Here is the corrected version of the function: